Two Color Garter Stitch Washcloth Free Knitting Pattern

 Knit with Liz Chandler @PurlsAndPixels 🧶

-What Do Materials I Need to Knit a Washcloth?
+Materials Needed to Knit a Washcloth

 Yarn to Knit Washcloths

-One ball of Lily Sugar ‘n Cream 100% Cotton Yarn in “Beach Ball Blue,” “Robins Egg,” (or your favorite color).
+One ball of Lily Sugar ‘n Cream 100% Cotton Yarn in “Beach Ball Blue,” “Robins Egg,” or your favorite color.

 Knitting Needles for Washcloths